ScooloV/bbpedia/docs/matched_play/guide.md

 **ROLES AND RESPONSIBILITIES**

 Depending on how formal you wish your event to be, it is often a good idea to make sure everyone involved in the event is aware of what their role is and the responsibilities that go alongside it.
-This is important to ensure that everyone knows who to go to if there is an issue; to make sure everything runs smoothly; and, above all. that everyone has a good time playing some Blood Bowl!
+This is important to ensure that everyone knows who to go to if there is an issue; to make sure everything runs smoothly; and, above all, that everyone has a good time playing some Blood Bowl!

 **EVENT ORGANISER**